illinois-ceesd/testing/README.md

 and self-contained kernelized implementation of the _PlasCom2_ Equation of State (EOS).
 All kernels, including the EOS, are available through a C and Fortran-compatible API.

-# Obtain justkernels
+# Clone
 > git clone https:://github.com/illinois-ceesd/justkernels

-# Configuration
+# Configure
 Configuration requires [_CMake_](https://cmake.org).
 Out-of-source builds are recommended.

 > mkdir /path/to/build\
 > cd /path/to/build\
-> cmake /path/to/justkernels\
+> cmake /path/to/justkernels

-# Building the kernels
+# Build the kernels
+Fortran and C++ compilers are required to build the kernels.
 > make [-j]

-# Documentation
+# Build the documentation
 Building documentation requires [Doxygen](https://doxygen.nl), and [GraphViz](https://graphviz.org) is recommended.

 > make documentation

-After building the documentation, point your browser at:
+After building the documentation, point your web browser at:
 `/path/to/build/docs/html/index.html`.
 Choose *Computational Kernel Documentation* in the left browser menu.